bartoszwais/bartoszwais.github.io/business_opportunity.md

 ## Your responsibilities
 - You are responsible for [storing your lighters](order).
 - During first year: engraved/marked lighter with No. CDXX has to be sent to us in pack with 19 other marked lighters with same/similar artwork and unique numbers.
 - During every other year we expect to receive from you 20 continued~continuous made lighters with same/similar artwork.
 If we experience full stock issue, we may ask for 20x20 USD/EURO/GBP yearly fee instead.
+What is same vs similar difference? each laser engraving is not very same.
 - Please send us lighters in pack of 20, we do not accept less or more.
 - You are responsible for storing data about each lighter, we may ask you for annual report about your production.
 - Internet orders processed by Regular Lighter® website are to be sent in 8 packs to individual clients or businesses.